zjminglead/BESTORE/readme.md

 After setting up the repository, head to [[getting-started]] to get familiar with your new knowledge base!

-To learn more about how to use **Foam**, read the [Recipes](https://foambubble.github.io/foam/recipes/recipes) bubbles of the Foam documentation workspace.
+To learn more about how to use **Data science knowledge framework**, read the [Recipes](https://foambubble.github.io/foam/recipes/recipes) bubbles of the Foam documentation workspace.

 And remember that you can always join our [Foam community on Discord](https://foambubble.github.io/join-discord/g)!

-## Using Foam
+## Using Data science knowledge framework

 We've created a few Bubbles (Markdown documents) to get you started.